FED UP WITH THE SAME OLD LEADERSHIP STYLE IN MUSIC?

 – Saying “I don’t know” with confidence

-– Choosing care over competition
+– Choosing collaboration over competition

 This is what I see in my clients every day: